Ontario Highway 417: Route description

-The portion of the route from the Highway 7 interchange east to the Split – a large four-way interchange between Highway 417, Ottawa Regional Road 174 and the Aviation Parkway – is known formally as the Queensway, although no indication of this name appears on any signage.
+The portion of the route from the Highway 7 interchange east to The Split – a large four-way interchange between Highway 417, Ottawa Regional Road 174 and the Aviation Parkway – is known formally as the Queensway, although no indication of this name appears on any signage.

 The Queensway name continues along Ottawa Road 174 from the split with Highway 417 east to Trim Road.

+The speed limit is 110 km/h on most of its length since its raise on September 26, 2019 for the 102 km stretch from Ottawa to the east end of the highway and on April 22, 2022 for the 41 km stretch between Arnprior and Kanata.
+The remaining sections have a speed limit of 100 km/h.